Stay in Namobuddha Monastery: Live like a Monk - 3 Days

 Detailed Itinerary of Stay in Namobuddha Monastery: Live like a Monk

-Day 1: Drive from Kathmandu to Dhulikhel and short hike to reach Namo Buddha Monastery
+Day 1: Drive from Kathmandu to Dhulikhel and short hike to Namo Buddha Monastery

 Your Namobuddha Tour begins from Kathmandu city.
 In the morning you will be picked up directly from your hotel by our private vehicle for the tour.